justinjest/python-essentials/assignments/02DataStructuresAndFileHandling.md

 3. Run the test to see if you have this much right.

 A word about what's going on when the test runs: The test file imports your assignment2.py module.
 When the import statement occurs, all the program statements in your module that are outside of functions do run.
-That means statement that sets your employees global variable is run.
+That means the statement which sets your employees global variable is run.
 As a result, the assignment2-test.py can reference this global variable too -- and it does.
 If you forget to set this variable in your program, the test reports an error.

 ### **Task 3: Find the Column Index**

 1. Create a function called column_index.
 The input is a string.
-The function looks in dict["fields"] (an array of column headers) to find the index of the column header requested.
+The function looks in employees["fields"] (an array of column headers) to find the index of the column header requested.
 There won't be much to this function, because you just use the index() method of the list class, like so:
 ```python
 employees["fields"].index("first_name")
 ```